bmwcarit/ramses-logic/doc/sphinx/build.rst

 * -Dramses-logic_RAMSES_TARGET
     * options: ramses-shared-lib-client-only, ramses-shared-lib-<platform>, or a custom target name
-    * default: ramses-shared-lib-client-only (will be built from ``Ramses`` sources)
+    * default: empty
     * enables setting a custom Ramses target instead of building and linking Ramses from source.
 If set, and if the target exists, will use it, otherwise fallback to building from source.

 * -Dramses-logic_BUILD_RAMSES_RENDERER
     * options: ON/OFF
-    * default: OFF
+    * default: ON
     * enables building the ramses renderer as part of the build.
-If this option is set to ON, Dramses-logic_RAMSES_TARGET has to be set to a shared library target of ramses which contains a renderer (e.g ramses-shared-lib-android-egl-es-3-0).
+If this option is set to ON, will build a default Ramses renderer for your system.
+If you want to build a specific platform, use either -Dramses-logic_PLATFORM or a custom target (-Dramses-logic_RAMSES_TARGET).

 * -Dramses-logic_ALLOW_RAMSES_BUILD
     * options: ON/OFF